 |Download this layer|

 The FIRM Database is the digital, geospatial version of the flood hazard information (location and attributes for boundaries of flood insurance risk zones) shown on the published paper Flood Insurance Rate Maps (FIRMs).
+The FIRM Database depicts flood risk information and supporting data used to develop the risk data.
 The primary risk classifications used are the 1-percent-annual-chance flood event, the 0.2-percent-annual-chance flood event, and areas of minimal flood risk.
-The NFHL data are derived from Flood Insurance Studies (FISs), previously published Flood Insurance Rate Maps (FIRMs), flood hazard analyses performed in support of the FISs and FIRMs, and new mapping data where available.
+The FIRM Database is derived from Flood Insurance Studies (FISs), previously published FIRMs, flood hazard analyses performed in support of the FISs and FIRMs, and new mapping data, where available.
 The FISs and FIRMs are published by FEMA.

 The FIRM is the basis for floodplain management, mitigation, and insurance activities for the National Flood Insurance Program (NFIP).
-Insurance applications include enforcement of the mandatory purchase requirement of the Flood Disaster Protection Act, which "... requires the purchase of flood insurance by property owners who are being assisted by Federal programs or by Federally supervised, regulated or insured agencies or institutions in the acquisition or improvement of land facilities" (Section 2 (b) (4) of the Flood Disaster Protection Act of 1973).
+Insurance applications include enforcement of the mandatory purchase requirement of the Flood Disaster Protection Act, which "... requires the purchase of flood insurance by property owners who are being assisted by Federal programs or by Federally supervised, regulated or insured agencies or institutions in the acquisition or improvement of land facilities located or to be located in identified areas having special flood hazards, " Section 2 (b) (4) of the Flood Disaster Protection Act of 1973.
 In addition to the identification of Special Flood Hazard Areas (SFHAs), the risk zones shown on the FIRMs are the basis for the establishment of premium rates for flood coverage offered through the NFIP.
-The NFHL data present the flood risk information depicted on the FIRM in a digital format suitable for use in electronic mapping applications.
-The NFHL database is a subset of the information created for the FIS and serves as a means to archive a portion of the information collected during the FIS.
-As distributed by FEMA, the NFHL layer is named "S_Fld_Haz_Ln.
+The FIRM Database presents the flood risk information depicted on the FIRM in a digital format suitable for use in electronic mapping applications.
+The FIRM Database serves to archive the information collected during the Flood Risk Project.

 The individual components of the National Flood Hazard Layer data are compiled in conjunction with the hardcopy FIRM and the final FIS report.
 The specifics of the hydrologic and hydraulic analyses performed are detailed in the FIS reports available for each community.
 The results of these studies are submitted in digital format to FEMA.
 These data and unrevised data from effective FIRMs are compiled onto the base map used for DFIRM publication and checked for accuracy and compliance with FEMA standards.
 As new DFIRM data sets are received the individual DFIRM layers are sewn into the nationwide layers of the NFHL.
 LOMRs for the DFIRMs in the NFHL are cut directly into the NFHL data layers as they are being produced and finalized.